“I really should be taking better care of myself.”

 Through engaging in practices of self-care — that is, making the “right” kinds of lifestyle and medical choices — modern citizenship in the West has become a kind of biological project.
 It depends on individuals fulfilling their responsibility to the rest of society by accepting and carrying out the duty to care for themselves.

 From relaxing baths to kale smoothies, self-care is definitely “on trend.”
-Increasingly, though, we find ourselves morally and socially obligated to be proactive about our health risks, whether it be eating right, exercising more, quitting smoking or even screening for genetic disease potential.
+Increasingly, though, we find ourselves morally and socially obligated to be proactive about our health risks, whether eating right, exercising more, quitting smoking or even screening for genetic disease potential.

 That moral obligation has even evolved into a kind of entitlement.